sedkol88/goit-js-hw-10/README.en.md

    initialized and built before deployment.
 3. If all steps are successful, the built production version of the project files is sent to the `gh-pages` branch.
-Otherwise, the script execution log will indicate what the problem is. .
+Otherwise, the script execution log will indicate what the problem is.3
-4.